DrGFreeman/passsafe/README.md

 # passsafe
-A client-server app to safely handle a password in analytical applications
+A client-server app to safely handle a password in analytical applications.

 ## Installation